Where

 11.50am

-Make a beeline for lunch at Bendigos Gold Mines Hotel, a 45-minute drive.
-Worth seeking out as much for its country character as its menu, the Gold Mines Hotel is a sensitively restored heritage building that dates back to 1872 and features a sprawling and leafy beer garden.
-The menu focus on refined dishes such as wood-smoked sardines and blood-orange-cured trout, but you can go for more casual Australian pub classics, such as beef and beer pie and chicken parmigiana, too.
+Make a beeline for lunch at Bendigo's Gold Mines Hotel, a 45-minute drive away.
+Worth seeking out as much for its country character as its menu, the Gold Mines Hotel is a sensitively restored heritage building that dates back to 1872 and features a leafy beer garden.
+The menu combines elegant small and large dishes with casual Australian pub classics, covering all tastes.

 1.50pm

-Drive 10 minutes to Balgownie Estate Winery, Retreat & Restaurant Bendigo.
+Drive 10 minutes to Balgownie Estate Bendigo.
 One of the oldest wineries in Bendigo, the estate's first plantings were made in 1969.
-A small winery that runs almost entirely off solar power, Balgownie comprises a cellar door, a restaurant, a cafe, a wine museum and several different accommodation options.
-Dive straight into the tasting bench, where you can sample anything from the winery’s range, such as the 2008 Museum Release Bendigo Shiraz, which scored 95 points in the 2020 James Halliday Wine Companion – the definitive annual guide to Australia’s best wines.
+Running on solar power and incorporating other sustainable practices, Balgownie comprises a cellar door, a restaurant, a cafe, an open-air deck, and accommodation options including glamping.
+Zip straight to the tasting bench, where you can sample anything from the winery’s range, including those rated as five-star drops in the James Halliday Wine Companion – the definitive annual guide to Australia’s best wines.

 2.45pm

-Hotfoot it to Sandhurst Ridge, only a seven-minute drive away.
-Named a five-star winery in the 2020 Halliday Wine Companion, as well as one of the guide's top 10 'Dark Horse' wineries, Sandhurst Ridge is going from strength to strength.
+Hotfoot it to Sandhurst Ridge, a seven-minute drive away.
+Named a five-star winery in the 2020 Halliday Wine Companion, Sandhurst Ridge is going from strength to strength.
 It's a family affair at this petite winery: Paul Greblo is the winemaker, while his brother George is the viticulturist, and together they are producing some rich and ripe expressions of shiraz that feature a hint of spice.

 3.40pm

 Drive into historic Bendigo, a city that was once the richest in the world thanks to the gold rush of the late 1800s.
 There's plenty to explore in this regional hub, such as the 1887 Bendigo Art Gallery, one of the oldest and largest regional galleries in Australia.
 The gallery has a focus on Australian art from the 1800s, and holds a large collection of contemporary Australian works.
-Other local offerings include the independent Arnold Street Gallery, which solely exhibits work by Australian artists, and Bendigo Pottery, the oldest pottery works in the country, which also has a museum.
+Other local offerings include Bendigo Pottery, the oldest pottery works in the country with contemporary ceramics and collectables, historic wood-fired kilns and an interpretive museum.

 5.30pm